philipturner/home-built-stm/README.md

 </p>

 _<b>Left:</b> PCB before hot air rework (desoldering). <b>Right:</b> PCB after hot air rework.
 Both images were uploaded in full 12 megapixel resolution, to show the texture of the solder on the pads._

+Notes when desoldering the chips:
+- Using the black (bent) pliers to take the components off.
+Looks like a better angle when the hot air gun is overhead.
+- Although at 350°C, and it didn’t look like the solder had melted, the SOT-23-5 came off easily with tweezers.
+- For the SOIC-8, the leads looked a bit shiny.
+I was trying to remove it with tweezers, but it only came off after the leads changed appearance.
+Still doesn’t look like fully molten solder though.
+- Neither of the QFNs had an easy indication that they were ready to come off.
+They only came off on the try when I waited for much longer than the previous ones.
+Probably 30 seconds.
+- I put the desoldered ICs into their own bag for future reference.

 <p align="center">
 &nbsp;